igorkamyshev/farfetched/apps/website/docs/recipes/feature_flags.md

 Sure!

+`createStore` creates [_Store_](https://effector.dev/docs/api/effector/store).
+It's a place where you can store a value and subscribe to changes.

 ```ts
 const $dynamicFaviconEnabled = createStore(false);
 ```

-`createStore` creates [_Store_](https://effector.dev/docs/api/effector/store).
-It's a place where you can store a value and subscribe to changes.
+`createEvent` creates [_Event_](https://effector.dev/docs/api/effector/event).
+It's a way to send a signal and notify subscribers.

 ```ts
 const somethingHappened = createEvent();
 ```

-`createEvent` creates [_Event_](https://effector.dev/docs/api/effector/event).
-It's a way to send a signal and notify subscribers.
+`createEffect` creates [_Effect_](https://effector.dev/docs/api/effector/effect).
+It's a way to perform a side effect, like sending a request to the server or changing favicon.

 ```ts
 const changeFaviconFx = createEffect({